cgorski03/parcener/README.md

 - **Guest Support**: Anonymous users can join and participate
 - **Manual Editing**: Fix AI mistakes with intuitive UI
 - **Flexible Claims**: Split items by quantity (e.g., "I had 2 of 4 tacos")

-### Doing right now

-- **Deployment**: Deploy to cloudflare, then pay off tech debt in Review Receipt Page need to have ab etter separation of client and server state

 ## Getting Started